MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/exchange-ps-v2-module/Connect-ExchangeOnline.md

 ```

 ### -BypassMailboxAnchoring
-Switch to bypass use of mailbox anchoring hint.
+The BypassMailboxAnchoring switch bypassing the use of the mailbox anchoring hint.
+You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter